kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 By nature, they all have their own databases, and some of them also have their own frontends.
 So, you would need to make sure the configuration for the JavaScript compiler was linked correctly and all the environment variables configured with all the right links between the microservices.
 And there could be multiple links between microservices, private and public.

 Too often you would end up being puzzled about why it would seem that something was off, even though things were working.
-This was almost always due to the fact that you missed one of these links and requests was either going nowhere or going to one of our shared development services (making it work, just not the way you would expect).
+This was almost always due to the fact that you missed one of these links and requests was either going nowhere or going to one of our shared development services (making it work, just not the way you would expect it to).

 When you became more traversed in our setup, the occurrences of faults related to misconfiguration became rare, but it would still happen, and for new developers (even senior ones) it was a steep learning curve.

 #### Maintaining boilerplate code

 When you have a monolith and maybe a few other services, doing scaffolding is not something you need to do often.
-When you are migrating from a monolith to microservices, and are trying to microservicefy everything, maintaining boilerplate code suddenly became a recurring task.
+When you are migrating from a monolith to microservices, and are trying to microservicefy everything, maintaining boilerplate code suddenly becomes a recurring task.

-Taranchenkos has a pretty good list of things you need to do every time you roll a new microservice, and that list is almost a carbon copy of our list.
+Taranchenko has a pretty good list of things you need to do every time you roll a new microservice, and our list was almost a carbon copy of that list.

 Working smarter, not harder, made us set up boilerplate repositories with prebuilt services we needed (Frontend, Symfony, Laravel).

 ![Scaffolding repository](/images/blog/scaffolding.jpg)

-Very nice, except every time you rolled a new service, you had to update:
+Very nice, except every time you rolled a new service, you had to:

 - Get rid of the stuff you didn’t need in your service.
 - Update all dependencies to the latest versions.
-- Update all dependencies in the boilerplate itself, to decrease the chance that the next developer would need to update by roughly 1%.
+- Update all dependencies in the boilerplate itself, to decrease the chance by roughly 1% that the next developer would need to update the dependencies.

 Hard work.

 ### It was my decision, and I was wrong

 In the end it turned out that microservices only solved one half of our original problems (slow running tests) and only added one of the benefits (motivated developers).
 The other problems were either not solved, or just replaced by the same problems with a different flavor.
-And a lot of unexpected challenges and problems were brought to the table.
+Adding to that, a lot of unexpected challenges and problems were also brought to the table.

 So yeah, I was wrong.
 If I were to go back, I would stop myself from making that decision.
-If anyone from TestaViva is reading this, please start the process of reverting now.
+If anyone from TestaViva is reading this, I encourage you to start the process of reverting now.
+I defended my decision for a long time, and not because of pride, but because I really belived that we would harvest the benefits in the long run.
+But I see things in a different light now.

-At least I know now that my next product will be a monolith, and I’ll be happy about it, also when the next microservice hype train arrives in 10-20 years (because when you stick around long enough, you realize that everything is just a recursion).
+At least I know now that my next product will be a monolith, and I’ll be happy about it - also when the next microservice hype train arrives in 10-20 years (because when you stick around long enough, you realize that everything is just a recursion).

 ##### Post Scriptum: The slow running tests